mb0/xelf-old/DESIGN.md

 Char literals can be back-tick quoted multi line raw literals without escape sequences.
 This is especially useful when use in templates or everywhere else with large pre-formated char literals.

-List and dict literals can omit commas, because it does not fit in with the lisp style expression syntax as later discussed.
+Idxr and Keyr literals can omit commas, because it does not fit in with the lisp style expression syntax as later discussed.
 And simple dict keys can be symbols and do not need any quotes.

 Composite literals can only contain literals.
 Any opening square or curly braces always start a